kip1010ken/yolo/explanation.md

 > EXPOSE - Show the port that the container listens on, in this case port 3000

-> CMD - Defines the command to run when the container starts ["npm", "start"]
+> CMD - Defines the command to run when the container starts in this case it is ["npm", "start"]

 ### Backend:  *yolo-app-backend*